spraakbanken/sparv/docs/user-manual/available-analyses.md

 # Available Analyses

-This section provides an overview of some of the built-in analyses available within the Sparv Pipeline and the Sparv plugins developed by Språkbanken.
+This section provides an overview of some of the built-in analyses available within Sparv and the Sparv plugins developed by Språkbanken.
 Note that this is not an exhaustive list of available annotations but rather a summary of the linguistic analyses.
 Technical annotations (e.g., automatic assignment of IDs or calculation of whitespace information) are not included here.
+For a complete list of analyses, refer to the output of the `sparv modules` command.

 > [!NOTE]
+>
 > **Annotations** refer to the names of the annotations as they appear in the corpus config file under the
 > `export.annotations` section (learn more in the [corpus configuration
 > section](corpus-configuration.md#export-options)).
 Please note that the annotations usually have shorter names in the
 > corpus exports.
 >
-> **Annotators** are the names of the annotation functions (including their module names) used to produce the
+> **Annotators** are the names of the functions (including their module names) used to produce the annotations.
+These
-> annotations.
-These can be executed directly with the `sparv run-rule [annotator]` command.
-However, this is generally
+> can be executed directly with the `sparv run-rule [annotator]` command.
+However, this is generally unnecessary, as
-> unnecessary, as they are automatically executed when running the `sparv run` command if their corresponding annotations
+> they are automatically executed when running the `sparv run` command if their corresponding annotations are included
-> are included in the corpus config file.
+> in the corpus config file.

 ## Analyses for contemporary Swedish